NNSSPPP/sso-token-service/README.md

 );
  ```

-* Next Step you can clone my project and open on IntelliJ
+* Next Step you can clone my project and open on IntelliJ.
-* Finally You can run and open link Swagger (http://localhost:8080/apitest/swagger-ui/.html)
+* Finally You can run project and open link Swagger (http://localhost:8080/apitest/swagger-ui/.html).

 ## How to use Swagger

 * First, you open http://localhost:8080/apitest/swagger-ui/.html .
 * Second , you select post:app-controller/gentoken.
 * Then, you click try it out and insert data.
-* Next, you click excute and have output reponse body.
+* Next, you click excute and have output response body.

 ```
-#responecode
+#responecode on respone body
-I0700 OK 200 you insert success.
+I0700 OK 200 you insert success and show userid,tokenid.
-E000001 Error 400 you cannot post data.
+E000001 Error 400 you cannot post data and show data with not error.
-E000002 Error500 you cannot connect database.
+E000002 Error500 you cannot connect database and don't show userid,tokenid.
 ```
-* Finally, you have finnish.
+* Finally, you have finnish if responecode show I07000.